gg-xyz/bartbash-new/README.md

+# This archive is no longer being maintained.

 # Please please PLEASE go support teleSTOP!!
 Here is the original site:
 ## https://www.bartbash.com
 ## They are the original creators, only use the archive if you want to see the history of bart bash, or have an unblocked version on things like school wifi.